Response to 'Jet Zero'- Strategy for net zero aviation

 - The government's repsonse doesnt consider policies to manage the demand for freight or the significance of UK passengers in the passenger carbon footprint

-Jet zero: our strategy for net zero aviation
+This is a response to Department for Transport's consultation on Jet Zero: our strategy for net zero aviation policy paper.